hellowac/mapnik-wiki-zh-cn/Image-IO.md

  - PNG output is paletted png with no greater than 256 colors (aka. `png8`)
  - JPEG output uses a `quality` of 85.
  - TIFF output uses `PHOTOMETRIC_RGB` and `COMPRESSION_DEFLATE`
+ - WEBP output uses `WEBP_HINT_GRAPH` as an `image_hint` to indicate to the encoder that the image is likely a discrete tone image (this may change in the future) and otherwise uses WEBP encoder defaults.

+See the C++ [image_util.cpp](https://github.com/mapnik/mapnik/blob/master/src/image_util.cpp) file for definitive defaults that are set for various encoders (as this wiki page may become out of date).

 ### TIFF output options